Daniel-Hanrahan-Tools-and-Games/IDTECH1_Game_V._Bug_Invasion/README.md

 <p>Copyright (C) 2026 Daniel Hanrahan Tools and Games SPDX-License-Identifier: GPL-3.0-or-later A copy of the GNU General Public License is included in the file COPYING; if not, see<https://www.gnu.org/licenses/>.
 Information just about the stuff in this software not covered by the GNU General Public License version 3: This work is licensed under Attribution-ShareAlike 4.0 International</p>

 This game uses other games to run, like an add-on expansion and it is an add-on expansion for all IWADs/Standalone games made in IDTECH1 and all primary standard IWADs/Standalone games made in IDTECH1 work out of the box, For any un-original content this game only uses dictionary lookups on IWADS for that content.
+This mod only works on UZDoom source port.

 Execute shell scripts must be enabled on your file manager and I have only tried the scripts with Linux Mint and this game on the AppImage.